BorneNeedsHelp/PyPi_BNR/PyPi_BNR___README.md

 1. Create a New Issue
 Use the "New Issue" button in the repository to submit your code.
-Add the tag: Add this to code
+Add the tag: 'Add this to code'
 Be sure to follow the provided template.

 2. Fill Out the Submission Template